Antiglitch Inconsistent With Magnetar Model of AXP: Introduction

 \section{Introduction}

-The magnetar model was suggested \citep{K82} to explain the giant outburst of March 5, 1979 from a source (now known as SGR 0526-66) in a young supernova remnant in the LMC by the dissipation of a neutron star's magnetic energy.
-It was further developed, and the name ``magnetar'' coined, by \cite{TD95} and subsequent work; see \cite{M08} for a review.
+Dissipation of the magnetostatic energy of a neutron star with magnetic field greater than those of radio pulsars was suggested \citep{K82} to explain the giant outburst of March 5, 1979 from a source (now known as SGR 0526-66) in a young supernova remnant in the LMC.
+It was further developed, and the name ``magnetar'' coined, by \cite{DT92,TD95} and subsequent work; see \cite{M08} for a review.
 The irregular and unpredictable behavior of Solar and stellar flares, also powered by magnetic dissipation, is then a model of the behavior of soft gamma repeaters (SGR).
-The amount of energy released in their most energetic outbursts requires \citep{K82} magnetic fields far in excess of the $10^{12}$--$10^{13}$ gauss of typical radio pulsars, an inference apparently confirmed by the subsequent measurement of the periods (5--12 seconds) and spin-down rates of their steady emission, during which they are called anomalous X-ray pulsars (AXP).
-Although most identified AXP have not been observed in major outbursts, they are believed to be SGR between outbursts.
+The amount of energy released in their most energetic outbursts requires \citep{K82} magnetic fields far in excess of $10^{12}$--$10^{13}$ gauss, an inference apparently confirmed by the subsequent measurement of the periods (5--12 s) and spin-down rates of their steady emission, during which they are called anomalous X-ray pulsars (AXP).
+It is generally believed that AXP and SGR are different aspects of the same objects \cite{M11}.